Lund University: Student nations

 The nations in Lund are a central part of the university's history, initially serving as residential colleges for students, organized by geographic origin. Östgöta Nation, the oldest nation, was established in 1668, two years after the university was founded.
 While the nations still offer limited housing, today they are best described as student societies.

 Today students may enroll in any nation, although the nations still preserve their geographic names.
 In most cases, it does not matter what nation one enrolls in, but different nations offer different activities for interested students.

 Each nation has student housing, but the accommodations in no way meet demand, and they are usually appointed according to a queue system.
-Each nation has at least one pub evening per week, with a following night club.
+Most nations tend to have at least one pub evening per week, with a following night club.
 The solemn peak event in the course of an activity year is the organization of student balls once a year.
 Most well known of the nation balls (as opposed to balls organized by student unions) is the ball hosted by Göteborgs Nation - called the "Gustaf II Adolf Ball" (also known as the "GA-Ball").
 Most nations also host at least one banquet per week, where a three-course dinner is served.
-Each nation also has different activities for students interested in sports, arts, or partying.
-All activities within the nations are voluntary.
+Each nation also has different activities based on students' interests.
+All activities within the nations are run by volunteer workers.

 The Academic Society

 In 1830, Professor Carl Adolph Agardh formed Akademiska Föreningen (The Academic Society), commonly referred to as AF, with the goal of "developing and cultivating the academic life" by bringing students and faculty from all departments and student nations together in one organization.
 Prince Oscar, then Sweden's Chancellor of Education, donated 2000 Kronor to help found the society.
 In 1848, construction began on AF-borgen (the AF Fortress), which is located opposite the Main Building in Lundagård.
-To this day, AF is the center of student life in Lund, featuring many theater companies, a prize-winning student radio (Radio AF), and organizing the enormous Lundakarnevalen (the Lund Carnival) every four years.
+To this day, AF is the center of student life in Lund, featuring many theater companies, mainly spexes and Lund's Student Theater, a prize-winning student radio (Radio AF), and organizing the enormous Lundakarnevalen (the Lund Carnival) every four years.
 "AF Bostäder", an independent foundation with close ties to Akademiska Föreningen, maintains over 5,700 student residences in Lund.